Custom images for Windows 365 Cloud PC

 - An admin account with global administrator rights and full permissions on the subscription.

-- Have a Windows 365 Enterprise license.
+- Have a Windows 365 enterprise license.

 - Integrate your Azure tenant with GitHub (Actions) or Azure DevOps (Pipelines) to run the code using yml files.